Accessing Data Provided by NASA’s Distributed Active Archive Centers (DAACs)

 This takes you to the Approved Applications page which lists the applications you have authorized.
 To add more applications, scroll down to the bottom of the page and click the ‘APPROVE MORE APPLICATIONS’ button which takes you to the Application search page.

 Enter the desired application name within the search box and click the ‘SEARCH’ button.
 After this, a list of search results appears.

 Once you find the desired application, click the ‘AUTHORIZE’ button next to the name.

 You are then presented with its End User License Agreement.
 In order to have authorization, you need to select the ‘I agree to the terms of End User License Agreement’ checkbox and then click the ‘AGREE’ button.

-After this is done, you are then shown the Approved Applications page again and the desired application should now be listed.
+After these steps are done, you are then shown the Approved Applications page again and both of the desired applications should now be listed.

 Note that if Earthdata Login access is not granted to your target DAAC application, the following example will result in a 401-permission error.

 Accessing Sentinel-1 Granule Data from the Alaska Satellite Facility (ASF)